software-mansion/scarb/website/docs/registries/custom-registry.md

 ```

 - `version` - value reserved for versioning the registry interface.
 - `api` - a URL of your registry API.
   Currently, isn't used at all, will be used for things like uploading or yanking a package.
 - `dl` - a download template URL.
   You can use `{package}` and `{version}` to construct a template that Scarb will populate with the name and version of the package that it needs to download.
   In case of a simple server it could look like `https://your.registry.com/{package}-{version}.tar.zst`.
-  The request to that URL must return a package `.tar.zst` archive created by `scarb package` command.
+  The request to that URL must return a package `.tar.zst` archive created by the `scarb package` command.
-- `index` - a URL template that functions like the one in `dl` but it points to JSON files with index info about specific packages.
+- `index` - a URL template that functions like the one in `dl` but points to JSON files with index info about specific packages.
-  It takes `{package}` parameter which is a package name but also a `{prefix}` value.
+  It takes a `{package}` parameter, which is the package name, and a `{prefix}` value.

   This prefix is useful when you want to organize a file structure into a deeper but narrower one.
-  That's the structure `scarb publish` creates when you use it with local registry.
+  This is the structure `scarb publish` creates when you use it with a local registry.
-  Basically for a package that has name of 4 characters or longer (e.g. foobar) the prefix will be `/fo/ob/`, for 3 characters `/3/f` and for 2 and 1 characters just `/2` and `/1` respectively.
+  Essentially, for a package with a name of 4 characters or longer (e.g. `foobar`), the prefix will be `/fo/ob/`.
+  For 3 characters, it will be `/3/f`, and for 2 or 1 character(s), just `/2` and `/1`, respectively.

 ### Package index file

-When Scarb needs to figure out what version of package it needs to fetch in order to resolve dependency requirements it needs to know what versions are available.
+When Scarb needs to figure out which version of a package it needs to fetch in order to resolve dependency requirements, it needs to know what versions are available.
 That's what package index files are used for.
-They contain information about package versions present in the registry together with data about what dependencies they have and checksums needed to verify if package haven't been tampered with.
+They contain information about package versions present in the registry, along with data about their dependencies and checksums needed to verify that the package hasn't been tampered with.

 A structure of an example `foo` package index file looks like this: